graceflan/MSc-Slurm-Code-Pt-3/README.md

 ```

 ### SPECIES TREE
+I recommend making a directory in HP_out called CDS and moving all your raxml files there to keep the data from your final steps together.
 Create a file called Tree_files_names_for_Astral.txt and write "all_trees" in it
 Check that the names in your gene name list correspond to the genes with which to do the species tree (so exclude failed raxml genes from this list for instance)